mkingsnorth/shipwright-docs/docs/parameters/parameters_ref.rst

 This uses the |Shape Generator| add-on to create randomly created objects across the surface.
 Each shape will be assigned a unique seed number to make it different.

-You can also optionally add a Plating effect to the shape with the |Plating Generator| add-on.

 .. |Shape Generator| raw:: html

    <a href="https://blendermarket.com/products/shape-generator" target="_blank">Shape Generator</a>

-.. |Plating Generator| raw:: html

-   <a href="https://blendermarket.com/products/plating-generator" target="_blank">Plating Generator</a>

 Generated Object Parameters